foohardt/spiking-neurons/README.md

 Bootswatch | Bootswatch is a CSS library containing free themes for Bootstrap.
 In this project Bootswatch is used to style the user interface and UI components in a convenient way | https://bootswatch.com/ |
 events | events is a library, which implements the Node.js events module for the browser environment.
 In this project events is used to implement the neural network and it's neurons as event emitters | https://github.com/browserify/events#readme |

-## Technical Documentation

-This section contains an overview about crucial project components and their crucial functions and attributes.

 ### Spiking Neural Network

 The spiking neural network is implented in `snn.js`.
 Network and neurons are implemented as JavaScript classes.
-Both extend the classs `EventEmitter` and contain functions to emit events, which can be listened on.
+Both extend the classs `EventEmitter` and contain functions to emit events, which can be listened on and interacted with.

 #### NeuralNetwork